Ask a doctor about a prescription for ERYTHROMYCIN PANPHARMA 1 g POWDER FOR SOLUTION FOR INFUSION

 Only a 0.9% sodium chloride solution or a 5% glucose solution should be used.

 The diluted solution can be stored in the refrigerator for 24 hours.
-The diluted solution should be administered without adding any other substance.
+The diluted solution is administered without adding any other substance.

-In the case of pediatric patients, the amount of the initial solution to be diluted and the infusion volume should be adjusted according to the chosen dosage regimen based on the child's weight.
+In the case of the pediatric population, the amount of the initial solution to be diluted and the volume of infusion should be adjusted according to the chosen dosage regimen based on the child's weight.

 After reconstitution